 - 3 meals a day, while on the project

-- A full orientation on arrival, including boat trip, Nepali class and cooking class
+- Boat trip, Nepali class and cooking class

 - Oyster Worldwide volunteer t-shirt

 - Welcome home pack

 - Certificate of Recognition (on request)

 - References (on request)

 - Flights – as an ATOL bonded company, Oyster can book flights for you